shensquared/setrock/README.md

 Depending on what library/ custom code you're using to support the OpenID Connect protocol, the main changes would be with editing your configuration to use Petrock endpoints instead of the old OIDC Pilot endpoints.

-First, you'll need to email us at `petrock@mit.edu`, and provide the following information:
+First, you'll need to fill out a Google Form [here](https://forms.gle/ErvvM91sh2DVTgEg7), and provide the following information:

 - Name of your web service
 - The purpose of your web service